 Prop.
-54 will restore integrity to the California legislative process.
-Prop.
-54 would:
+54 restores integrity to the California legislative process by:

-- Give the public and their elected representatives time to read new legislation before it is passed,
+- Giving the public and their elected representatives time to read new legislation before it is passed,

-- Put legislative meetings online so that all Californians can stay informed, and
+- Putting legislative meetings online so that all Californians can stay informed, and

-- Allow the people to make their own videos of legislative meetings and share them among the public.
+- Allowing the people to make their own videos of legislative meetings and share them among the public.

-More than 50 California organizations support Prop.
-54. The diverse coalition in support of Prop.
-54 includes:
+More than 50 California organizations supported Prop.
+54 on the 2016 election ballot.
+The diverse coalition in support of Prop.
+54 included:

 - California Association of Non-Profits, represents 10,000 non-profit organizations in California;